 The starting point for all reinforcement learning experiments is your AnyLogic simulation.
 It must be framed in a way that is conducive to reinforcement learning.

 "Episodes" are defined as a full simulation run from start to end as represented by the arrow in the box above.
-An episode should capture the real-life dynamics of the use case that you are trying to solve.
+An episode should capture the real-life dynamics of the use case that you are trying to solve as concisely as possible.

 The most important consideration when defining episodes is it's endpoint.
 All simulations must end at some point and this endpoint can impact the quality of training.